git-worktree(1) — Linux manual page

 without using git worktree move, the main worktree (or bare

-connection.
-If multiple linked worktrees are moved, running
+If multiple linked worktrees are moved, running repair from

-repair from any worktree with each tree’s new <path> as an
+any worktree with each tree’s new <path> as an argument, will

-argument, will reestablish the connection to all the
+reestablish the connection to all the specified paths.

-moved manually, then running repair in the main worktree and
+or copied manually, then running repair in the main worktree

 reestablish all connections in both directions.